phR0ze/fmt-rs/libfmt-rs/README.md

     // Example input code
     fn print() {

-        println!("Hello");
+        // A newline above this block of code is often a nice visual separation println!("Hello");
     }

     // Rustfmt will remove the newline, squashing my function body to the function declaration fn print() {
-        println!("Hello");
+        // A newline above this block of code is often a nice visual separation println!("Hello");
     }

     // libfmt-rs will simply honor your formatting choice fn print() {

-        println!("Hello");
+        // A newline above this block of code is often a nice visual separation println!("Hello");
     }
   ```